A great ride today with the brothers!

 You can choose to send us a donation for the scholarship or for our general operations.

-Venmo donations can be sent to @Ruffians-MC or use the QR code to the right.
+Venmo donations can be sent to the following:

 If you would like to receive some Ruffians merch as described above, make sure you add a note with your donation and make sure you provide a mailing address!

 All donations are tax deductible in the US per the IRS.